Winter Tyre Care

-With winter now here, frosts, rain and maybe one day snow, we should all check our tyres.
+With winter frosts, rain and on some occasions snow, we should all check our tyres.
 The minimum depth for a tyre is 1.6mm for the centre ¾ of tread for the entire circumference of the tyre.
 There should be no cuts, bulges, exposed cords or excessive perishing of the tyre.

 We should also check that the tyres have worn evenly.
 If the tyres have worn on the inner or outer edges this would suggest that the tracking is out and therefore should be checked.